 Cook for 4 to 6 hours.
 The longer it cooks, the more it will fall apart in your mouth.

 Once done cooking, immediately remove bag from water bath.
 Place in an ice bath to stop the cooking process.

 Add a drizzle of oil to a skillet over medium high heat.
 Once oil is hot, carefully place chicken thighs in skillet.

-Sear for 1 to 2 minutes per side.
+Sear for 1 to 2 minutes per side to get crispy skin chicken thighs.
 Remove from pan.
 Lastly, serve!

 Expert Tips & Tricks